 The trail follows a narrow causeway across mudflats and a small inlet before reaching the Tin Hau Temple at the entrance to Sok Kwu Wan.
 The temple was built in 1826 but following a fire in 2004 has been splendidly refurbished.
 This is one of three Tin Hau Temples on Lamma, the others being at Luk Chau Shan and Yung Shue Wan.

 Tin Hau Temple, Sok Kwu Wan

-Sok Kwu Wan’s main street is lined with canopy covered waterside seafood restaurants of which the most famous is Rainbow Seafood Restaurant.
-These restaurants are extremely busy at weekends and are popular destination for entertaining corporate clients of some of Hong Kong’s major businesses.
+Sok Kwu Wan’s main street is lined with canopy covered waterside seafood restaurants of which the best known is Rainbow Seafood Restaurant which several premises, having expanded to take over some of the other restaurants in the village These restaurants are extremely busy at weekends and are popular destination for entertaining corporate clients of some of Hong Kong’s major businesses.
 Just beyond the restaurants is the pier for ferries to Central and Aberdeen.

 Seafood restaurants, Sok Kwu Wan Main Street

 Sok Kwu Wan waterfront is lined with the balconies of seafood restaurants